If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Unused Music

-There is an unused track in the Lounge-style soundtrack, complete with a "Panic" version.
+There is an unused track in the Lounge-style soundtrack, complete with a "Reach" version.
 The Pop-style soundtrack lacks an equivalent track.

-"Panic" versions of "Balance" in both soundtrack styles, which are supposed to play during Balance, Seesaw Game, and Last One, but never do because those games lack a trigger condition for a "Panic" track.
+"Reach" versions of BGM11 in both soundtrack styles, which are supposed to play during Balance, Seesaw Game, and Last One, but never do because those games lack a condition to trigger a "Reach" track.

-"Panic" versions of "Bellicus" in both soundtrack styles, which are supposed to play during Darts and Field Tactics, but never do because those games lack a trigger condition for a "Panic" track.
+"Reach" versions of BGM12 in both soundtrack styles, which are supposed to play during Darts and Field Tactics, but never do because those games lack a condition to trigger a "Reach" track.

 Version Differences